Lithuania entry requirements for Slovenia passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your passport needs to be valid for your entire stay in Lithuania.
-As a Schengen member, Lithuania enforces the 90/180-day rule — you can stay 90 days within any 180-day period across all Schengen countries, not just Lithuania. | Required |
+| Valid passport Must be valid for the duration of your stay | Your Slovenian passport needs to be valid for the entire time you plan to be in Lithuania.
+Since Lithuania is in the Schengen zone, the 90/180-day rule applies across all Schengen countries — not just Lithuania. | Required |

-| Return or onward ticket Proof of departure from the Schengen area | Immigration officers at Vilnius Airport routinely ask for a return or onward ticket showing you leave the Schengen zone within your 90-day visa-free limit.
+| Return or onward ticket Proof of departure from Schengen area | Immigration officers at Vilnius Airport regularly ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
 Have a printed or digital copy ready. | Recommended |

 | Proof of accommodation Hotel booking or host invitation | Border officers may ask where you're staying.
-Have a hotel confirmation, Airbnb booking, or a letter from your host with their address and contact details ready to show. | Recommended |
+Have a hotel confirmation, Airbnb booking, or a letter from a host with their address and phone number ready. | Recommended |

-| Proof of funds Sufficient money for your stay | Lithuania can ask you to show you have enough funds — roughly €50–€70 per day of your stay.
-A bank statement or credit card with available limit works fine. | Recommended |
+| Proof of funds Show you can support yourself | Lithuania can ask for proof of sufficient funds — roughly €50–€70 per day of your stay.
+A bank statement or credit card with available limit works. | Recommended |

 What happens at the border